Behavior¶

 explains how to build those expressions hierarchically and finally come

-, so that the above rule can be expressed as
+up with a shorthand NUMBER, so that the above rule can be expressed as

 {NUMBER} => QUEX_TKN_NUMBER(Lexeme);